 Unload: This event is used to clean up code you can use it to manually release resources.

 What are server controls in ASP.NET?

 The ASP.NET server controls are objects on the ASP.NET pages that run when the Web page is requested.
-Many server controls, such as button and text box, are similar to the HTML controls.
-In addition to the HTML controls, there are many controls, which include complex behaviour, such as the controls used to connect to data sources and display data.
+Many server controls, such as buttons and text boxes, are similar to the HTML controls.
+In addition to the HTML controls, there are many controls, which include complex behavior, such as the controls used to connect to data sources and display data.